 The Owners shall deliver a duly executed Transfer in respect of the Secondary School Site to the County Council and shall have provided an Ensured Access to the County Council before the earlier of:-

-(a) subject to Commence (Statutory) the Development having occurred 1st September 2020, or
+subject to Commence (Statutory) the Development having occurred 1st September 2020, or

-(b) the time when the 750th Dwelling to be so Occupied on the Site is Occupied.
+the time when the 750th Dwelling to be so Occupied on the Site is Occupied.

 The Owners shall ensure that no more than 749 Dwellings are Occupied on the Site unless a duly executed Transfer of the Secondary School Site has been delivered to the County Council for completion and an Ensured Access has been provided to the Secondary School Site.